 The project described in this proposal will be fully integrated into the overall effort from the International Collaboration and will provide an effective platform to allow European Institutes to take responsibility of parts of the Study and develop critical know-how to maintain Europe at the forefront of High Energy Physics for the construction of the next Collider after the HL-LHC.
-The scientific objective of this project is to develop a consistent concept of the entire accelerator complex that would be necessary for a Muon Collider at up to 10 TeV.
+The scientific objective of this project is to develop a coherent concept of the entire accelerator complex that would be necessary for a Muon Collider at up to 10 TeV.

 This study will contribute to a tangible advance of the state of the art, since while the other options (CLIC and FCC) have been duly studied and present limited or anyway well assessed technological risks, the Muon Collider has been studied only on a pre-conceptual level, and some aspects both in terms of accelerator physics and technology, have not yet a convincing solution.